harvardinformatics/website/content/denovo-transcriptome-assembly-best-practices.md

 **Note to bowtie users:** if any of your downstream applications use bowtie (not bowtie2), it will be necessary to also supply the -t flag to TrimGalore.
 When a start/end coordinate of one read of an aligned pair is contained within its mate, bowtie will report that alignment as invalid.
 If you previously used TrimGalore, and then used the older version of the Trinity perl scripts for assessing read support that used bowtie, and did not supply the -t flag, the reported estimate of the percentage of properly mapped pairs will be incorrect, and might substantially under-estimate the support for your assembly.

-**Libraries build with Wafergen Prepx mRNA kit on Apollo robot:** For libraries built with Wafergen PrepX directional mRNA library kits on the Apollo robot, we have seen cases where TrimGalore! does not remove adapters in their entirety using TrimGalore's default settings.
+**Libraries build with Wafergen PrepX mRNA kit on Apollo robot:** For libraries built with Wafergen PrepX directional mRNA library kits on the Apollo robot, we have seen cases where TrimGalore! does not remove adapters in their entirety using TrimGalore's default settings.
 If the fastqc report for the trimmed reads still indicates an increase in adapter occurrence as one moves along the read, specify the reverse complements of the specific Wafergen adapters and index sequence, such that your TrimGalore! command line for the above submission script looks like this:

         your/path/to/trim_galore --paired --retain_unpaired --phred33 -a AAGATCGGAAGAGCACACGTCTGAACTCCAGTCACACTTGAATCTCGTATGCCGTCTTCTGCTTG -a2 GATCGTCGGACTGTAGAACTCTGAACGTGTAGATCTCGGTGGTCGCCGTATCATT --output_dir trimmed_reads --length 36 -q 5 --stringency 5 -e 0.1 $1 $2